-Map Code: Record the site's code, including monitoring area and site id number (UMP-1556 for Umpqua site #1556).
-Be sure to mark all sites on topo maps and be as accurate as possible in marking sample sites on maps.
+Map Code: Record the site's code, including monitoring area and site ID number (UMP-1556 for Umpqua site #1556).
+Be sure to mark all sites on topo maps and be as accurate as possible when marking sample sites on maps.

-Active Channel Width: Distance across the channel at "bank full" annual high flow estimated from the change in vegetation, slope break, or high-water mark.
+Active Channel Width: The distance across the channel at "bank full" annual high flow, estimated from the change in vegetation, slope break, or high-water mark.
 Sum the width of all active channels in multichannel situations.